martellooo/DumpGuard/.github/README.md

 ## Bonus Information

-I have reverse engineered and recreated all the interfaces exposed by Credential Guard (*LsaIso.exe*) from NDR64 bytecode and included them in this repository, in case anyone wants to conduct further research.
+I have reverse engineered and recreated all the interfaces exposed by Credential Guard (*LsaIso.exe*) and included them in this repository, in case anyone wants to conduct further research.

 ## Acknowledgements